Updated May 10, 2024

 • Can offer generous bonuses

-• No forex, crypto, futures or fractional shares
+• No forex, crypto, or futures

 J.P.
 Morgan Self-Directed Investing accounts offer unlimited commission-free trading online or through their mobile app.

 You can choose from a wide variety of investment options, including stocks, ETFs, mutual funds, and options.
 Their portfolio builder tool also lets you customize your investment strategy.
+Fractional shares are also available for as little as $5.

 When you sign up, you'll get access to J.P.
 Morgan Research, which provides market analysis and news.